-In order to compute statistics, radial velocities were averaged.
-First, spatial resolution are 503 matched by averaging Typhoon velocities in space according to DL range gates, then 10-min time-504 averages are computed at every range.
-A scatter plot of these 10-min averages is presented in 505 Fig. 13, along with linear regression slopes, R^2 coefficient and distribution of differences.
-These 506 values were obtained from 8-hour periods (17:00 to 01:00 UTC) for 8 days of December 2013 and 507 January 2014.
-The R^2 coefficient (panel d) decreases with the range and this is expected as both 508 instruments are affected by the gradual reduction in SNR.
-R^2 remains above 0.95 over the first 509 1.5 km, then slowly decreases to about 0.8 at 3 km.
+coefficient, and distribution of differences.
+These values were obtained from 8-h periods (1700-0100 UTC) for 8 days in December 2013 and January 2014.
+The R^2 coefficient (Fig. 13d) decreases with the range and this is expected, as both instruments are affected by the gradual reduction in SNR.
+The R^2 remains above 0.95 over the first 1.5 km and then slowly decreases to about 0.8 at 3 km.
 The overall R^2 is 0.928.
-While the relation 510 between Typhoon and DL velocities remains linear, the slope (panel c) increases with the range, 511 from about 0.95 at 0.5 km to 1.3 at 3 km.
-Velocities obtained by the cross-correlation method 512 show a similar trend (Hamada et al. 2015).
-This leads to a theory that these discrepancies are due 513 to a mismatch in the actual elevation angles of the beams during this phase of the experiment, 514 especially considering the unbiased results of the temporal validation.
-At a lower elevation angle 515 and therefore lower altitude, the DL would measure lower velocities.
-516
+While the relation between Typhoon and DL velocities remains linear, the slope (Fig. 13c) increases with the range, from about 0.95 at 0.5 km to 1.3 at 3 km.
+Velocities obtained by the cross-correlation method show a similar trend (Hamada et al. 2015, manuscript submitted to J. Atmos.
+Oceanic Technol.).
+This leads to a theory that these discrepancies are due to a mismatch in the actual elevation angles of the beams during this phase of the experiment, especially considering the unbiased results of the temporal validation.
+At a lower elevation angle and therefore lower altitude, the DL would measure lower velocities.

-517 c.
+c.
 Spectral analysis

-518 In this section, temporal and spatial power spectra of the velocity components produced by 519 Typhoon are presented, with the objective of characterizing the filtering effect of the algorithm - 520 in particular, in the spatial domain.
-The velocity data analyzed were collected during the daytime 521 and within the turbulent lower atmospheric boundary layer.7 Therefore, an inertial subrange in the 522 power spectra of the actual velocity field is expected.
+In this section, temporal and spatial power spectra of the velocity components produced by Typhoon are presented, with the objective of characterizing the filtering effect of the algorithm-in particular, in the spatial domain.
+The velocity data analyzed were collected during the daytime and within the turbulent lower atmospheric boundary layer.6 Therefore, an inertial subrange in the power spectra of the actual velocity field is expected.